“We see the world piece by piece, as the sun, the moon, the animal, the tree; but the whole of which these are the shining parts, is in the soul.”

-The Uplands is dedicated to elevating public environmental consciousness.
 Just as the natural world can have a powerful impact on us as individuals, the Uplands is committed to doing its part to heal and regenerate the environment.
 In that spirit, we support educating individuals from all walks of life in a vivid, experiential way about the impact each of us can have on the earth, in ways small and large, negative and positive.

 The facilities and systems at The Uplands Center are developed to reduce our ecological footprint.
 Some of our sustainable features include:

 Organic Garden – We use a permaculture approach and bio-dynamic techniques to create a healthy garden ecosystem.
 Our garden provides nourishing food for the kitchen, offers educational opportunities, attracts native pollinators, and improves soil biology.

 Regenerative Agriculture – We employ our small chicken flock in our garden and fields to increase fertility, reduce pest pressure, and aerate the soil.
 In addition to our garden, a food forest is being developed with the aim to provide food and medicinal herbs while improving biodiversity, building and maintaining soil, and providing wildlife habitat.

 Solar Panels – Our solar array provides us with a renewable source of energy.

 Composting – Food scraps are transformed into soil for our garden.

 Recycling – A user friendly sorting system promotes waste minimization.

 Supporting local, organic farms – Food purchased for retreats comes from local and organic sources whenever possible